 Keratoconus and other Corneal Irregularities

-Keratoconus, Keratoglobus, Pellucide Marginal Degeneration as well as corneal scars due to trauma or surgery commenly show as irregularities of the corneal surface.
-These corneal irregularities may disturb the optical projection in a way, that regular imiging by spectacle lenes is not sufficient to achieve a desired good vision.
+Keratoconus, Keratoglobus, Pellucide Marginal Degeneration as well as corneal scars due to trauma or certain surgery show as irregularities of the corneal surface.
+In most cases, the image on the retina is disturbed in such a way that satisfactory vision cannot be achieved with the regular optics of spectacle lenses.

-Scleral lenses as well as mini scleral lenses are larger then conventional RGP contact lenses.
-They are usually fit if out of corneal topographic or practical reasons an optimal equipment cannot be obtained with RGP contact lenses.
+Scleral lenses as well as mini scleral lenses are larger than conventional RGP contact lenses.
+They are usually fit if corneal topography or practical reasons do not allow equipment with RGP contact lenses.

-Soft contact lenses may also enable better vision than with spectacle lenses, particularely in mild cases of the irregualrity, this despite complete adaptation of the contact lens back surface to the cornea.
-The proximety to the surface of the tearfilm may bring a less distorted image and a wider field of view compared to correction with spectacles.
-Usually an individually designed soft contact lens is superior to standerdized frequent replacement lenses.
+Soft contact lenses may also enable better vision than spectacle lenses, particularly in mild cases of irregularity.
+The proximity to the surface of the tearfilm may bring a less distorted image and a wider field of vision compared to spectacles.
+Usually an individually designed soft contact lens is superior to standardised frequent replacement lenses.

 The diversity of anatomic and morphologic structures of irregular corneas require unique solutions in order to achieve an optimal longterm compatibility and comfort.

-For decades we have been taking care for a large number of persons concerned.
-We share and discuss our experience at international symposia and conventions that we sometimes as well happen to organize, this with other renowned specialists.
-We take advantage of these and other opportunities such as collaboration with institutions, to widen our knowledge and perspectives regarding these topics, leading to expertise.
+For decades we have been taking care of a large number of persons concerned.
+We share and discuss our experience at international symposia and conventions.
+We take advantage of collaboration with institutions and other renowned specialists to widen our knowledge and perspectives regarding these topics, leading to expertise.

 The goal of EyePrintPro™ is, to provide the best possible vision and therefore a better quality of life to people who are currently without alternative solution to correct their corneal irregularity / disease.